 - ii.
 If it falls under federal regulations, a risk/harm assessment will be done by the Alameda County BHCS Compliance Officer (or designee) immediately.
-(See above "Considerations") - If risk is established and the breach involves 500+ individual cases, BHCS will report to the US-DHHS by regular 1st class mail within 60 days and to media outlets.
+(See above "Considerations" and Attachment 1) - If risk is established and the breach involves 500+ individual cases, BHCS will report to the US-DHHS by regular 1st class mail within 60 days and to media outlets.
 If 10 or more individuals whose information was compromised can't be reached, BHCS will provide media or website "substituted notice". - 2.
-BHCS will log breaches of less than 500 individual cases and will provide reports of the breaches to the US-DHHS annually, attaching the federal Breach Reporting Forms. - 3.
-Patients must be notified within 60 days by regular 1st class mail to last known address.
+BHCS will log breaches of less than 500 individual cases and will provide reports of the breaches to the US-DHHS annually, attaching the federal Breach Reporting Forms.